xyflow/react-flow-docs/blog/2022-09-08-react-flow-v11-release.md

 ### Hooks

 In the future we want to get rid of some <ReactFlow /> component props (there are 140+ 😵‍💫).
-One idea is to new introduce hooks.
+One idea is to replace some props through hooks.
 With this release we are adding the `useOnViewportChange` and the `useOnSelectionChange` hook.
 Before this release you could only listen to a viewport change by using `onMoveStart`, `onMove` and `onMoveEnd`.
 With the new `useOnViewportChange` hook, you can easily listen to changes in every component.

 ### Miscellaneous